mnevans93/blades-and-brigandines/README.md

         Reward screen:
             Player receives gold and experience based on level of their opponent If player has enough xp for a level up, character stat window will appear and allow user to allocate additional stat points

+    Starting development path:
+        1. Build HTML and rough CSS for main screen
+            a.
+Game title
+            b.
+Basic game explanation with option to click modal for detailed game overview
+            c.
+Modal for game overview
+            d.
+Button to "start the game"
+        2. Build HTML and rough CSS for character creation screen
+            a.
+Character name input field
+            b.
+All stats: span for each stat value, button for each stat to allocate stat points
+            c.
+Display remaining stat points to allocate
+            d.
+Button to start game or to cancel and go back to the main screen
+            e.
+Display button to start game only when all stat points are allocated
+        3. Start writing JavaScript
+            a.
+Declare Gladiator class with constructor(name, attack, strength, defense, vitality, stamina, charisma), add other properties/methods later
+            b.
+Declare playerGladiator and enemyGladiator object variables but do not instantiate them yet
+            c.
+Declare necessary global variables for HTML elements such as name input field, stat spans, allocate buttons
+            d.
+Write event listener for start game button to initialize the game
+                i.
+Instantiate playerGladiator object with the information input by the user ii.
+Instantiate an enemyGladiator object for the player to fight
+                    a.
+Create random stat generator class method etc.